-- 1. The date Medica notifies you that Medica will cease doing business or discontinue a particular product.
+- The date Medica notifies you that Medica will cease doing business or discontinue a particular product.
 Coverage will end on the last day of a month.
 (To cease doing business means to discontinue issuing new individual health plans and to refuse to renew all of Medica's existing individual health plans.)
 If we cease doing business, Medica will provide you notice of the discontinuance at least 180 days prior to the expiration of coverage.
 If we discontinue your product, Medica will provide you notice of the discontinuance at least 90 days prior to the expiration of coverage. - 2.
 The end of the month for which the subscriber last paid the premium due, except as specifically described in item 3 below concerning subscribers receiving an advance premium tax credit. - 3.
 If the subscriber is receiving an advance premium tax credit, the end of the first month for which the subscriber failed to pay the subscriber's share of all premiums due during the grace period.
 For example, if you fail to pay your share of the premium in March you have until the end of May (a 3 month grace period) to pay your premiums due during the grace period in full.
 If you do not pay all premiums for March, April and May, your coverage will be terminated as of the end of March. - 4.
-For coverage purchased outside the Exchange, the date we receive the subscriber's request that coverage end, or a later date if specified in the written notice.
+For coverage purchased outside the Marketplace, the date we receive the subscriber's request that coverage end, or a later date if specified in the written notice.
 Cancellation shall be without prejudice to any claim originating prior to the effective date of cancellation.
 Any refund of premium shall be mailed to the subscriber upon receipt of this notice by Medica.
 The refund will be calculated using the pro-rata method. - 5.
-If the subscriber enrolled through the Exchange, the date on which the subscriber requests termination if the subscriber has given Medica or the Exchange at least 14 days' notice before a requested termination date.
-If the subscriber has not provided Medica or the Exchange with at least 14 days' notice of a requested termination, termination will be effective 14 days after notice is received by either Medica or the Exchange.
-Any refund of premium shall be mailed to the subscriber upon receipt of this notice by Medica. - 6.
-If the subscriber terminates this Policy and the Schedule of Payments within the first ten days of receiving it, coverage shall terminate retroactive to the effective date of this Policy and the Schedule of Payments.
+If the subscriber enrolled through the Marketplace, the date on which the subscriber requests termination if the subscriber has given the Marketplace at least 14 days' notice before a requested termination date.
+If the subscriber has not provided the Marketplace with at least 14 days' notice of a requested termination, termination will be effective 14 days after notice is received by the Marketplace.
+Any refund of premium shall be mailed to the subscriber upon receipt of the termination instructions by Medica. - 6.
+If the subscriber terminates this Policy within the first ten days of receiving it, coverage shall terminate retroactive to the effective date of this Policy.
 Medica shall return all premiums promptly after it receives notice of cancellation and the returned Policy.
 However, the subscriber must then pay any claims incurred prior to such cancellation. - 7.
 The end of the month following the date 31 days after we notify you that coverage will end because you do not reside in your plan's service area, provided the notification is made within one year following the date Medica was provided written notification of your address change.
 However, Medica may approve other arrangements.